-(4) Other than net income, we do not use a single-year financial measure to link CAP to our NEOs for the most recently completed fiscal year.
-We use several multi-year performance measures as listed in the Most Important Performance Measures table on page 47.
-We have supplemented the information provided in the CAP table with one of these multi-year measures - return on average equity over a three-year period.
+- (3) See page 19 for a listing of our peer group. - (4) Net income is the only single-year financial measure we use to link CAP to our NEOs for the most recently completed fiscal year.
+We use several multi-year performance measures as listed in the Most Important Performance Measures table on page 48.
+We have supplemented the information provided in the CAP table with one of these multi-year measures ROAE over a three-year period.